GUIDE 2024

 Can anyone write grants?

 If you want to become a great grant writer, it’s helpful to have a certification or Bachelor of Arts degree in English or Communications with several years of experience in a related profession.
-These professions include researchers, journalists, or project managers within social services agencies on behalf of governments or private organizations.
+These professions include researchers, journalists, or project managers within social services, government agencies, or private organizations.